 1. Use less sugar

-The amount of sugar added to your kombucha mix changes the alcohol content.
-Less sugar means less nutrient for the yeast to convert into alcohol.
-However, sugar is an essential component for the balanced and delicious kombucha taste.
-If far too little sugar is used, the kombucha can become very sour and taste like vinegar.
+The amount of sugar you add to your kombucha brew will change the alcohol content.
+Less sugar means fewer nutrients for the yeast to convert into alcohol.
+However, sugar is an essential ingredient for a balanced and delicious kombucha flavor.
+Using far too little sugar can result in a very sour, vinegary kombucha.

 2. The Scoby

-The kombucha fungus can also have an influence on the formation of alcohol.
-Depending on the nature of the tea fungus, the amount of alcohol can vary.
-In particular, the distribution and accumulation of bacteria and yeasts in the Scoby influence the kombucha batch and ultimately your kombucha.
-In the best-case scenario, there should not be too much yeast on the Scoby.
-Because an imbalance with too few bacteria on the Scoby ultimately means fewer little helpers who can metabolize the alcohol.
+The kombucha fungus can also influence the production of alcohol.
+Depending on the composition of the fungus, the amount of alcohol can vary.
+The distribution and accumulation of bacteria and yeast in the scoby, in particular, influences the kombucha starter and, ultimately, your kombucha.
+Ideally, there shouldn't be too many yeasts in the scoby.
+An imbalance with too few bacteria in the scoby ultimately means fewer little helpers that can metabolize the alcohol.

 3. Air quality and room temperature

-Another aspect that can change the alcohol content of your kombucha is the environment in which you placed your fermenter.
-You should always choose a place with good ventilation.
-The bacteria need enough oxygen to process the alcohol.
-It is also important that your fermentation vessel has the largest possible opening and that the cover sheet is permeable to air.
+Another aspect that can affect the alcohol content of your kombucha is the environment in which you place your fermentation vessel.
+Always choose a location with good ventilation.
+The bacteria need sufficient oxygen to process the alcohol.
+It's also important that your fermentation vessel has the largest possible opening and that the lid is permeable to air.

 What is "Hard Kombucha"?

-"Hard Kombucha" means a Kombucha that contains a higher proportion of alcohol.
-In the United States and other parts of the world, the alcoholic drink with around 5% alcohol can already be found on many supermarket shelves.
+"Hard kombucha" refers to kombucha that contains a higher percentage of alcohol.
+In the US and other parts of the world, this alcoholic beverage, with approximately 5% alcohol, can already be found on many supermarket shelves.
 During fermentation, various yeasts, such as champagne yeast, are added to the kombucha mixture, creating a delicious alternative to beer and cider.

 FAQs